P062B

 Most-frequently reported root causes when P062B is logged.

-Failed internal injector driver circuit within the PCM/ECM.
+Failed internal injector driver or control circuit within the PCM/ECM.

-Voltage spike or load dump event damaging the PCM injector control stage.
+Voltage spike or load-dump event damaging the injector control stage.

 PCM hardware failure unrelated to external circuits.